Conversational AI increases political knowledge as effectively as self-directed internet search: Methods

-We measured the effect of using an AI model or internet search in researching political issues across four different outcomes: belief in true and false information, trust, private political beliefs and extremism change on a 7-point Likert scale, ranging from disagree to agree.
+For the RCTs (Study 2 and 3) , we recruited a separate, independent sample of UK residents (\textit{N} = 2,858 final sample) online via Prolific.

+We did not conduct a formal power analysis, but oriented on other studies on similar research questions that used similar sample sizes.
+The study was approved by an internal committee within the UK Department of Science, Innovation and Technology (DSIT) that was set up specifically to review human-participants research, employing a framework called Responsible Research Framework.
+Our study was assigned reference number: 00001.
+The board reviewed both research ethics and data protection issues, including whether a data protection impact assessment (DPIA) was required and approved the study.
+All research was conducted in accordance with the Declaration of Helsinki.
+After completing the study, participants were fully debriefed about the aims and hypotheses of the research.

+After recruitment, participants provided informed consent before being linked to a custom-built online experiment app.
+Each participant was pseudo-randomly assigned to researching two out of four topics (climate change, immigration, criminal justice, COVID-19 policy) -- these served as researched topics.
+The two other topics served as within-subject controls (non-researched topics) to rule out non-specific temporal changes to beliefs.
+Participants researched the two assigned topics consecutively.
+In Study 2 , participants were randomly assigned to conduct research either interfacing with a conversational AI model (GPT-4o, Claude-3.5, or Mistral) or Google search (control condition, Fig. \ref{fig:explainer-fig}).
+Both setups were embedded within the online experiment app -- participants interacted with conversational AI through an embedded chat window, and Google search was available as an embedded browser window within the app.
+The experiment app also recorded the time participants spent researching each topic.

-In separate studies, we randomly assigned participants to conduct research using a conversational AI model (GPT-4o) that was either instructed with a default prompt (baseline/control condition) or specifically prompt-engineered to be persuasive or sycophantic (treatment condition).
+In a separate but structurally similar RCT ( Study 3 ), we randomly assigned participants to conduct research using only one of the conversational AI models (GPT-4o) that was either instructed with a default system prompt (baseline/control condition) or with a system prompt instructing it to be persuasive or sycophantic (treatment conditions).
+System prompts were inserted programmatically via the experiment app before the participant's first message, without the participant's knowledge (see Supplementary Information for exact prompts).
 The sycophantic system prompt instructed the LLM to support the users' pre-existing beliefs on the issue, irrespective of whether they agreed or disagreed with the issue.
-Similarly, the persuasive system prompt instructed the LLM to support a randomly chosen view points (agree/disagree, which correspondeded to the users' pre-existing beliefs in 50\% of the cases)
+Similarly, the persuasive system prompt instructed the LLM to support a randomly chosen viewpoint (agree/disagree, which corresponded to the users' pre-existing beliefs in 50\% of the cases).

-After completing the study, participants were fully debriefed about the aims and hypotheses of the research.